hecko-yes/hecko.my.to/on-ai-art/index.md

 ## if i could turn back time

-some soft sci-fi, if you'll indulge me
+some quite unrealistic sci-fi, if you'll indulge me

 go back to 2021 or so, when models were still fun and not scary, and somehow magically freeze progress around there image generation is clearly recognizable as computer work (and often too misshapen and blobby to paint over), text generation produces neat babble and is even pretty useful as very expensive autocomplete, speech synthesis of famous characters gets the point across while remaining distinct (like sentence mixing but less fiddly)